auth0-samples/auth0-servlet-sample/01-Login/README.md

 - `/javajwt` - Verifies a JWT using the `java-jwt` library.
 Handled by `JavaJwtVerifierServlet`.
 - `/nimbus`- Verifies a JWT using the `nimbus-jose-jwt` library.
 Handled by `NimbusVerifierServlet`.

 You can make a `GET` request to each endpoint, passing a JWT as a query parameter (for simplicity).
+You can obtain a JWT from the Auth0 Quickstarts tenant, using the Quickstarts API.

 You can use Apache Bench to execute load tests against these endpoints: